dmbarbour/wikilon/docs/CommandLine.md

         ~ lit

-Our text begins on the line after `\"`.
-Each line of claw text is preceded with `LF SP` and the text terminates with `LF ~`.
-For convenience, `LF LF` is treated as `LF SP LF` so developers don't need to indent empty lines.
-Other than SP, LF, or ~, any character following LF is an error.
-For aesthetics, our text is padded with one empty line before and after.
-One empty line of padding is trimmed from each side when parsing the claw text.
-(The padding is optional, unless you actually need empty lines around the text.)
+Our text begins after `\"`, on a new line.
+For aesthetics and convenience, up to one blank line will be truncated from each edge of the literal.
+(I assume texts that intentionally start or end with empty lines are the rare case.)
+Lines of text must be indented by one `SP` character, but empty lines needn't be indented (i.e. `LF LF` expands to `LF SP LF` within the text).

 No default escapes are used within the text body.
 However, claw is generally limited to the same character set as AO dictionaries, forbidding control characters (except LF), DEL, surrogates, and the replacement character.
 If developers need more than this, they may encode it and functionally rewrite the text afterwards.